Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Data_fetching_with_a_loader.md

 Well, in the browser you can create a new `Response` object, by instantiating the built-in `Response` constructor function. ==Whenever you return such a `Response` object in your "loader" function, the **React Router will automatically extract the data from your `Response` object when using `useLoaderData` hook**==.
 So the data returned by `useLoaderData` will still be the response data that was part of the `Response` you returned in your "loader" function.

 Because React Router's support `Response` objects and automatically extract data from them, that simply means that you can simply return the response in your "loader" function.
-You don't need to manually extract the data from the response, instead ==you can just return your response and `useLoaderData` will automatically give you the data that's part of the response==.
+You don't need to manually extract the data from the response, instead ==you can just return your response and `useLoaderData` will automatically give you the data that's part of the `Response`==.
 With the behavior of `useLoaderData` you can reduce your "loader" function code and leverage this built-in support for `Response` objects.

 ![Loader_function3](../../img/Loader_function3.jpg)

 > **Note**: While you can return anything you want from a loader and get access to it from `useLoaderData`, you can also return a web Response.
 This might not seem immediately useful, but consider `fetch`.
-Since the return value of `fetch` is a Response, and "loader" functions understand responses, many "loader" functions can return a simple fetch!
+Since the return value of `fetch` is a Response, and "loader" functions understand Responses, many "loader" functions can return a simple fetch!

 ## Which kind of code goes into a "loader" function?